 - The vehicle's VIN number - The control module identification number - The vehicle's calibration ID(s).
 These IDs uniquely identify the software version(s) for the vehicle's control module(s). - The Vehicle's Calibration Verification Number(s) (CVNs) required by ODB2 regulations.
 CVNs are used to determine if emission-related calibrations for the vehicle under test have been changed.
 One or more CVNs may be returned by the vehicle's computer. - 1.
-While linked to the vehicle, press and release the LD/M 💮 button. - The "Mode Selection Menu" displays. - - The Vehicle Info Menu displays. - Use the UP △ and DOWN buttons, as necessary, to highlight Vehicle ID, then press the ENTER button. - A "One moment please..." message displays while the requested information is retrieved from the vehicle's computer.
+While linked to the vehicle, press and release the LD/M 💮 button. - The "Mode Selection Menu" displays. - - The Vehicle Info Menu displays. - A "One moment please..." message displays while the requested information is retrieved from the vehicle's computer.